molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod01/LAB_01.md

 ## Exercise 1: Signing in to the Azure Portal

-### Scenario

-You will start by signing in to the Azure Portal by using the new portal URL.
-The main tasks for this exercise are as follows:

-1. Sign in to the Azure Portal.

 #### Task 1: Sign in to the Azure Portal

 1. Sign in to the Azure Portal (https://portal.azure.com).